Emotions

 to regulate the body's unconscious actions.

-Central Nervous System is the part of the nervous system consisting of
+Central Nervous System is the part of the

 the brain and spinal cord.